-Each year the School compiles a Resume Book which students may contribute to.
+Each year the school compiles a Resume Book which students may contribute to.
 The book is distributed by email to approximately 600 alums every spring.
 Each year one or more students obtain a position through one of the alums contacted in this way.

 Beginning in January, 45-60 new job and internship are posted weekly on our website that is exclusively accessible to our students.
 This service brings outstanding job and internship opportunities to our students, and assists them in securing challenging, interesting positions nationwide.
-We also maintain (and continually expand) another exclusive area of our website with more than 1,900 links to the potential employers at planning organizations and consulting firms nationwide.
+We also maintain (and continually expand) another exclusive area of our website with more than 1,900 links to the potential employers at planning and public affairs organizations and consulting firms nationwide.
 This site is available to assist students and alumni and enhances individual searches.

 We maintain close contact with our alumni.
-We also receive employment notifications from alums and other planning professionals who would like to advertise internship and entry-level positions directly to our students.
+We also receive employment notifications from alums and other professionals who would like to advertise internship and entry-level positions directly to our students.
 Alums have the option of sharing their contact information, also on our website, and students are welcome to contact them for advice, informational interviews and networking opportunities.

 The career services coordinator offers students personal assistance in identifying alums to approach about becoming a mentor.
 A mentor match service for planning students is offered by the Iowa Chapter of the American Planning Association before each annual conference.